High-dimensional Change-point Detection Using Generalized Homogeneity Metrics: Numerical studies

-In Example \ref{eg2}, there is a distributional change along the sequence of observations, although the mean vectors and the covariance matrices of the underlying distributions remain the same.
-Or in other words, the change is in the higher order moments of the underlying distributions.

-We try $n=100$, $p=100,200$ and $\beta = 1/2$.
-We implement Algorithm 1 with $B=199$ permutation replicates and a significance level of $\alpha=0.05$.
-We cluster the observations based on the estimated significant change-point location and compute the Adjusted Rand Index (ARI) (Morey and Agresti, 1984).
+In Example \ref{eg2}, the change occurs in the higher-order moments or the distributional form, while the mean and covariance structure may remain constant (or similar).
+We consider $n=100$ and $p=100,200$.
+We implement Algorithm 1 with $B_{\mathrm{perm}}=199$ permutation replicates and a significance level of $\alpha=0.05$.
+We cluster the observations based on the estimated significant change-point locations and compute the Adjusted Rand Index (ARI) \citep{MA}.
 The ARI is a positive value between 0 and 1.
-The ARI value is 0 when there is no change-point estimated when there does exist one (or more), or there is no change-point but the method estimates one (or more) change-point locations.
+The ARI value is 0 when there is no change-point, but the method estimates one (or more) change-point location.
 The ARI value is 1 when the estimation is perfect.
-Higher the value of ARI, more accurate is the estimation of the change-point location.
-We consider 100 simulations of each of the above examples, for each of which we compute the ARI value and report it in the table below.
-We compare our test with \begin{itemize} \item the E-Divisive procedure proposed by Matteson and James\,(2014) with $R=199$ random permutations (using the `ecp' R package); (denote by MJ) \item the test based on the graph-based original scan statistic proposed by Chen and Zhang\,(2015) with 199 permutations (using the `gSeg' R package); (denote by CZ) \item the max-type edge-count test proposed by Chu and Chen\,(2019) with 199 permutations (using the `gSeg' R package); (denote by CC) and \item the INSPECT procedure proposed by Wang and Samworth\,(2018) (using the `InspectChangepoint' R package) (denote by WS). \end{itemize}

-Although the methodology proposed by Wang and Samworth\,(2018) is aimed at detecting a mean shift for high dimensional data, we compare our method with theirs to illustrate that our method can capture inhomogeneities among a sequence of high-dimensional observations beyond the first moment.

-The results from Table \ref{tab1} indicate that almost all the methods perform nearly equally good when there is no true change-point or when there is a mean shift.
-When there is no true change-point, the procedure proposed by Wang and Samworth\,(2018) still detects one, leading to a zero ARI value.
-Although our methodology is developed for an i.i.d. sequence of observations, the results for Examples \ref{eg0}.3-\ref{eg0}.4 show that our method does reasonably well even when there is relatively weak conditional heteroskedasticity and temporal dependence among the sequence of observed data.
+The higher the value of ARI, the more accurate the estimation of the change-point locations.
+We conduct 100 simulations for each example mentioned above, calculating the ARI value and reporting it in the table below.

+The results presented in Table \ref{tab1} show that most methods perform similarly well when there is no structural break or when a simple mean shift occurs.
+However, several competitors exhibit specific limitations.
+In the absence of a structural break (Ex \ref{eg0}), the procedure developed by \cite{WS} incorrectly detects a break, resulting in a zero ARI value.
+By design, KCPD also fails under the null as it always reports at least one change point; in contrast, KCPD* operates effectively in situations where there are no change points.